Nimpoo/Bgp-At-Doors-of-Autonomous-Systems-is-Simple/README.md

 - **Part 2**: Creation of the **AS** configuration files (VXLAN, bridge, etc...), and learning how to configure BGP in FRRouting.
 - **Part 3**: Creation of the final **topology**, setup of route reflectors, hnowing what is the method of **`BGP-EVPN-VXLAN`**, configuration with `vtysh` and adding a third host to the topology.

-We will need A LOT OF DOCUMENTATION to understand what we are supposed to do, so I will try to explain everything in the [Glozzzaire.md](https://github.com/Nimpoo/Bgp-At-Doors-of-Autonomous-Systems-is-Simple/blob/main/Glozzzaire.md) file.
+We will need A LOT OF DOCUMENTATION to understand what we are supposed to do, so we will try to explain everything in the [Glozzzaire.md](https://github.com/Nimpoo/Bgp-At-Doors-of-Autonomous-Systems-is-Simple/blob/main/Glozzzaire.md) file.

 ## ALL THE DOCUMENTATION IS NECESSARY TO UNDERSTAND THE PROJECT